 To avoid future lockdowns and protect hospitals, Ontario is maintaining this cautious approach.
 This includes not expanding capacity limits in any setting at this time.
 As we monitor the impact of opening schools and the growing number of people returning to workplaces, we will evaluate when it may be safe to consider expanding capacity limits in settings that are captured by the new vaccine certificate policy.

 Will proof of vaccination be required to attend weddings and other organized events?

 What does this mean for Event Guests (Social/Wedding/Corporate), Dining Room Guests and those Guests scheduled for Tours of Old Mill Toronto?

 As of September 22, 2021, ALL Guests entering Old Mill Toronto will have to:

-- answer the Covid-19 questionnaire (besides a paper questionnaire, a QR code is available).
-If you answer YES to any of questions, you will not be permitted on site.
+- provide contact information and answer the Covid-19 questionnaire.
+If you answer YES to any of questions, you will not be permitted on site and

 While we attempt to be efficient in the review and collection of this data, it will add time to guests entering the premise.
 Please ensure that you have added enough time for this new and required process – we suggest adding 20 minutes to your arrival time.

 Please bear with us during this process – we are mandated to comply with this Provincial Order and will do in a positive and professional and respectful way to ensure that our guests and our people do our part in mitigating the spread of Covid-19.
 We thank you in advance for your understanding.